bdoms/gae_deploy/readme.md

 The `variables` option contains a list of branches, each with a list of its own variables to swap out in the template files.
 Variables take the form of `${variable_name}` in a template file.

-There are two special cases for variables.
+There are a few special cases for variables.
 The first is if a variable is named `_version` then its value will be the app version when that branch is deployed.
 This overwrites any version specified in the app.yaml file.

 The second special case is if a variable's value is `_branch` then the branch name will be used.
 This can be used in combination with the `_version` option on a `default` branch to make it so that a branch without a specific version (or one configured) will use its name as its version.

+Finally, if a variable named `_promote` is in a branch's section then the deployed version will be promoted.
+This passes the `--promote` flag, making it the default version, overriding anything there previously.
+Without it, branches are deployed with the `--no-promote` flag, so you have to use their specific version URL.

 #### Static Directories